evanxd/firefox-newbie/README.md

-# firefox-newbie
+# Firefox Newbie
-Documents and config files for newbie to contribute code to Firefox.
+The repo provides documents and config files to help newbies setup development environment and contribute code to Firefox.